JinjinyuCityu/JinjinyuCityu-Viral-ecology-in-full-scale-WWTPs/README.md

 **Host-linked virome assembly and turnover predict bacterial community structure in wastewater treatment systems** .

-The modelling codes live in the **`scripts/`** folder.
+The modelling code lives in the **`scripts/`** folder.
 Each script can be run independently or as part of an end-to-end workflow.

 ---